 Just like the purchasing alliances, PEOs pair like-minded small business owners looking to cut or minimize costs on medical insurance policies.
 Therefore these plans also provide other best services with full convenience for business owners as well.

-This government-sponsored health insurance policy enables small-business owners to purchase reasonably priced policies.
+This government-sponsored small business health insurance policy enables small-business owners to purchase reasonably priced policies.
 Even though, these plans may not always provide the comprehensive and complete care options that business owners are looking for.

 Each state runs its own SHOP marketplace, either on its own or with the help from the federal government that you can use to search through, learn about and select the best healthcare options for your small business.
 Thus, If you have between 1 and 50 employees, you are eligible to select healthcare coverage plans from your state’s SHOP marketplace.